 If you’re not quite sure what ASO is and want to learn a little bit more about it, watch this video, which covers the ASO essentials and why it is an integral part of your app marketing strategy.

-So as most of you will be aware, Apple Announced at WWDC that the App Store will be undergoing some significant App Store changes."
-This is without a doubt the most significant App Store change that’s happened since it was first launched in 2008."
+[twitter_blurb text=” This is without a doubt the most significant App Store change that’s happened since it was first launched in 2008.”]

 In the past, we’ve seen a few minor updates to categories, featuring and search but the new iOS 11 App Store is set to change that all together.